 Estuaries and salt marshes

-This is where rivers meet the sea, are fertile and productive tracts with their own communities of hardy and vigorous 'pioneer' plants.
+This is where rivers meet the sea, they are fertile and productive tracts with their own communities of hardy and vigorous 'pioneer' plants.
 Pioneer plants stabilise mud and silt, raising the mud level and eventually, as other species arrive and the cycle continues, dry land appears.

 These are the tropical equivalents of salt marshes and have evolved their own flora and fauna for the local conditions.
 Estuaries, salt marshes and mangrove swamps, by their very nature, positioned between land and sea are highly adaptable habitats of constant change and development.
 They provide vital nurseries for fish and other marine life.